nicokeller14/Assignment5_DS/Report.md

 > As indicated here ('leader': TCPNode('127.0.0.1:6000'), 127.0.0.1:6000 which is Server 0 is clearly the leader.
 > And no in a Raft based system there can only be one leader at a time.

+Perform a Put request for the key ``a" on the leader.
+What is the new status?
+What changes occurred and why (if any)?

+> Ans: The POST operation of Type PUT gives a 204 No Content response code.
+> What changed is that if we now run a get operation, /a now holds ["apple"} instead of ["cat", "dog"].
+This shoes that a
+> PUT operation rewrites what is currently stored in /a.

 Perform an Append request for the key ``a" on the leader.
 What is the new status?
 What changes occurred and why (if any)?

 > Ans: Here is the reply from 127.0.0.1:6000: {'version': '0.3.12', 'revision': 'deprecated', 'self': TCPNode('127.0.0.1:6000'), 'state': 2, 'leader': TCPNode('127.0.0.1:6000'), 'has_quorum': True, 'partner_nodes_count': 2, 'partner_node_status_server_127.0.0.1:6001': 2, 'partner_node_status_server_127.0.0.1:6002': 0, 'readonly_nodes_count': 0, 'log_len': 3, 'last_applied': 4, 'commit_idx': 4, 'raft_term': 1, 'next_node_idx_count': 2, 'next_node_idx_server_127.0.0.1:6001': 5, 'next_node_idx_server_127.0.0.1:6002': 2, 'match_idx_count': 2, 'match_idx_server_127.0.0.1:6001': 4, 'match_idx_server_127.0.0.1:6002': 0, 'leader_commit_idx': 4, 'uptime': 1484, 'self_code_version': 0, 'enabled_code_version': 0}